Good to Know Before You Go

-- Chain Reaction rents bikes and take you to the trail head.
-Grand Forks.
+- Chain Reaction in Grand Forks rents bikes and takes you to the trail head.

-- Kettle Valley Rail Trails offers supported rides out of Rock Creek.
+- KVR Cycle Tours offers supported rides out of Rock Creek.
 They are very knowledgeable on the Boundary area up to Big White.
 They also offer helps with self-guided rail trail, including maps, lunch, and setting up accommodation.

 - Travel on well-marked routes, especially when on or near farmland and private property.

 - Respect the privacy of property owners and nearby residents